javrodriguez/C.Origami_vGeneric/README.md

-### C.Origami generic version with flexible setup of input features to train models with different number and types of features, and different number of genomic samples/celltypes.
+### C.Origami generic version with dynamic setup of input features and genomic samples.

+Motivation: Training models using different strategies, i.e., using different number and types of features.

 - This version provides a dynamic setup for input features as opposed to the fixed ATAC-seq, ChIP-CTCF and DNA sequence features.
 To do this, the genomic features are dynamically fetched from the /genomic_features/ directory.
 Each bigwig file found in that directory will be used as a feature.
 The bigwig file name (excluding the .bw suffix) provides the name of the feature, which can be used (if required) to set the normalization method for individual features.